Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 * Frequently most returned apple product was airpods headphones (2622 returns) accounting for 85% or apple product returns.
 Similarly the Macbook air laptop had the highest refund rate (11.9%) amongst apple products, 451 out of 3946 orders

-* **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,100 a unit, those 451 decisions didn't just reverse a sale, they likely cost this business close to $700,000 in real net losses when you account for everything that happens after a customer ships a laptop back."
+* **One in nine MacBook Air customers decided it wasn't worth keeping**, and at $1,100 a unit, those 451 decisions didn't just reverse a sale, they likely cost this business close to $700,000 in real net losses when you account for everything that happens after a customer ships a laptop back.